The King's Community Church is committed to protecting your privacy.

 To communicate with regular attenders and members information regarding church events and news, and any related information.

-To carry out church activities - e.g rotas and life groups.
+To carry out church activities - e.g. the sending of rotas and contact within life groups.

 To communicate with you regarding any events or activities you have signed up to.